 Attached in the MY DOCUMENTS is a document labeled Number of PBBT Inspections.
-This document is a graph, showing the number of PBBT inspections, number of OOS (out of service) vehicles and the number of OOS vehicles.
-I was unable to affix the graph into this box for review due to unknown reasons.
+This document is a graph, showing the number of PBBT inspections, number of OOS (out of service) vehicles and the number of OOS vehicles for FFY 2014 through FFY 2018.
+For FFY 2019 Indiana's goal is to conduct 200 PBBTs, currently Indiana is exceeding our goal by 94 PBBT's and have place 16% of the CMV's tested OOS.